 The supplier will maintain a Business Continuity plan.
 This will be available for review by The Customer on request at all times, and is part of the suppliers ISO27001 accredited Information Security Management System.

-All services to be hosted in the UK and Republic of Ireland.
+All services to be hosted in the UK, Republic of Ireland and France.

 7. Customer Security Requirements